Xkcd: Influences

 Munroe has been a fan of newspaper comic strips since childhood, describing xkcd as an "heir" to Charles M. Schulz's Peanuts.
-Despite this influence, xkcd's quirky and technical humor would have been difficult to syndicate (or simply to publish in many newspapers at once).
-In webcomics, Munroe has said that "one can draw something that appeals to 1 percent of the audience—1 percent of United States, that is three million people, that is more readers than small cartoons can have."
+Despite this influence, xkcd's quirky and technical humor would have been difficult to syndicate.
+In webcomics, Munroe has said that "one can draw something that appeals to 1 percent of the audience—1 percent of United States, that is three million people, that is more readers than small cartoons can have".
 Munroe cited the lack of a need for editorial control due to the low bar of access to the Internet as "a salvation".

 Recurring themes

 While there is no specific storyline to the webcomic, there are some recurring themes and characters.
-Recurring themes of xkcd include "technology, science, mathematics and relationships." xkcd frequently features jokes related to popular culture, such as Guitar Hero, Facebook, Vanilla Ice, Linux, and Wikipedia.
+Recurring themes of xkcd include "technology, science, mathematics and relationships". xkcd frequently features jokes related to popular culture, such as Guitar Hero, Facebook, Vanilla Ice, Linux, and Wikipedia.

 There are many strips opening with the words "My Hobby:", usually depicting the nondescript narrator character describing some type of humorous or quirky behavior.
 However, not all strips are intended to be humorous.
 Romance and relationships are frequent themes, and other xkcd strips consist of complex depictions of landscapes.
 Many xkcd strips refer to Munroe's "obsession" with potential Velociraptor attacks.

 References to Wikipedia articles or to Wikipedia as a whole have occurred several times in xkcd.
 A facsimile of a made-up Wikipedia entry for "malamanteau" (a stunt word created by Munroe to poke fun at Wikipedia's writing style) provoked a controversy within Wikipedia that was picked up by various media.
 Another strip depicted an example of a topic that Wikipedia could not cover neutrally—a fictional donation to either anti-abortion or abortion-rights activists, determined by the word count in a Wikipedia article on the event where the donation was announced being either odd or even.
 Wikipedia is also depicted as an extension of one's mind, allowing them to access far more information than normally.

-Nearly all xkcd strips have a tooltip, the text of which usually contains a secondary punchline or annotation related to that day's comic.
+Another comic depicted the [citation needed] feature of Wikipedia.Nearly all xkcd strips have title text, the text of which usually contains a secondary punchline or annotation related to that day's comic.